IIIF/api/source/presentation/4.0/index.md

 In the previous usage, the fragment of IIIF carried by the annotation with the motivation `contentState` provides enough information for a Client to load a resource and show it.
 This fragment can also carry additional IIIF Presentation API resources not shown in the referred-to resource.
 For example, in the following example the Content State carries additional annotations not present in the original published Manifest.
 A client initializing from this Content State would show these additional annotations to the user:

+What to do about activating annos in the introduced content?

 ```json
 {
   "id": "https://example.org/import/3",